Beeliar Regional Park

-Beeliar Regional Park is a conservation park approximately 19 km south of the central business district in Perth, Western Australia, located within the Citys of Cockburn, Kwinana and Melville.
+Beeliar Regional Park is a conservation park approximately 19 km south of the Perth central business district, Western Australia, located within the cities of Cockburn, Kwinana and Melville.
 The regional park is named after the indigenous Beeliar people of the area.

 In Western Australia, regional parks consist of areas of land that have been identified as having outstanding conservation, landscape and recreation values.
 The park contains remnants of the Beeliar Wetlands, part of the once widespread Swan Coastal Plain.

 Beeliar is one of eleven regional parks in the Perth region of Western Australia.
 The purpose of these regional parks is to serve as urban havens to preserve and restore cultural heritage and valuable ecosystems as well as to encourage sustainable nature-based recreation activities.

 History

 The concept of regional spaces in Western Australia open to the public was first proposed in 1955, when the Stephenson-Hepburn Report recommended preserving private land for future public use in what would become the Perth Metropolitan Region in 1963.
 The Environmental Protection Authority (EPA) identified areas of significant conservation, landscape and recreation value in a report in 1983.
-In 1989, the state Government allocated the responsibility of managing regional parks to the Department of Conservation and Land Management.
+In 1989, the State Government allocated the responsibility of managing regional parks to the Department of Conservation & Land Management.

 A Regional Parks Taskforce was established in 1990 but the EPA reported in 1993 that the establishment of these parks encountered difficulties.
 Beeliar Regional Park was gazetted in the Government Gazette on 17 January 1995.

+In the late 1990s, there was a plan to realign Cockburn Road the park.
+After objections from local residents the plan was scrapped.